-Berms may be used to help satisfy property parking lot landscaping or buffer requirements.
+Berms may be used to help satisfy property boundary planting yard or buffer requirements.
 Berms shall:

 - (1) Have a minimum height of three (3) feet, a minimum crown width of two (2) feet, and a side slope with a width to height ratio of no greater than three to one (3:1) if less than four feet in height and a width to height ratio of no greater than four to one (4:1) if more than four (4) feet in height.
 If berm slope is greater than three to one (3:1), slopes must be treated with groundcover or other plant material to eliminate erosion. - (2) Be designed and constructed with an undulating appearance which mimics as much as is practicable a natural topographical feature of the site. - (3) Be substantially planted and covered with live vegetation.
-No berm shall consist entirely of turf grass, ground cover, mulch or similar material. - (4) Be fully installed, planted and stabilized. - (5) Be designed to prevent standing water or to impede the flow of stormwater from adjacent properties. - (6) Be free of structures or merchandise, including fences, unless otherwise approved by the Town. - (L) Exceptions to required buffers and planting yards - (1) Fences and walls of uniform design and material shall be allowed to replace required shrubbery in any landscape buffer or property boundary planting yards when, in the opinion of the Zoning Administrator, such fence or wall will achieve
+No berm shall consist entirely of turf grass, ground cover, mulch or similar material. - (4) Be fully installed, planted and stabilized.